The Shining (film): Social interpretations

 The film's most famous scene, when Jack places his face through the broken door and says, "Here's Johnny!", which echoes scenes in both D. W. Griffith's Broken Blossoms (1919) and the 1921 Swedish horror film The Phantom Carriage.

 Film critic Jonathan Romney writes that the film has been interpreted in many ways, including addressing the topics of the crisis in masculinity, sexism, corporate America, and racism.
 "It's tempting to read The Shining as an Oedipal struggle not just between generations but between Jack's culture of the written word and Danny's culture of images", Romney writes, "Jack also uses the written word to more mundane purpose – to sign his 'contract' with the Overlook.
 'I gave my word', ... which we take to mean 'gave his soul' in the ...
 Faustian sense.
 But maybe he means it more literally – by the end ... he has renounced language entirely, pursuing Danny through the maze with an inarticulate animal roar.
 What he has entered into is a conventional business deal that places commercial obligation ... over the unspoken contract of compassion and empathy that he seems to have neglected to sign with his family."

+Several critics have also interpreted The Shining less as a conventional ghost story than as a work about family violence, patriarchal authority, and the collapse of masculine identity.
+In Feminist Studies, Elizabeth Jean Hornbeck argues that, despite its Gothic and supernatural elements, the film is "at its core, a story about domestic violence", with Jack Torrance functioning as a predatory father figure within an already damaged family.
+Laura Miller similarly contrasted Kubrick's film with Stephen King's novel, arguing that whereas King's version foregrounds alcoholism and domestic abuse as moral and familial failures, Kubrick's adaptation presents domestic violence in a more impersonal and deterministic form.
+More broadly, Jonathan Romney has connected the film to themes of masculinity and sexism, reading Jack's disintegration as part of a wider crisis of male authority within the family.